 - Yield and yield on cost

-This time, let’s take a step back and consider a broader question:
+For this lesson, we’re going to take a step back and consider broader questions:

-In short, these are the 14 reasons why I’m a dividend growth investor…
+Here are my top 14 reasons why I’m a dividend growth investor.

 1. Dividends bypass the market